Secure-Embedded-Systems/Skiva/hardware/designs/leon3-sakura/README.md

 - Top Level file is leon3mp.vhd.
 - Synthesis can be triggered by the command "make ise".
-- The Skiva port on SAKURA-G board requires an external clock connected to the J4 SMA connector.
+- The Skiva port on the SAKURA-G board requires an external clock connected to the J4 SMA connector.

 ## Pin Mapping